raviumadi/biosonix/_posts/techniques/2023-09-07-How-To-Record-Bats.md

 categories: techniques
 author: Ravi Umadi
 excerpt: Learn a method of recording bat calls and visualising bat calls.
+tags: [echolocation, bats, recording, bioacoustics, techniques]
 ---

-Recording bat calls is fun - for a nerd like me.
+Recording bat echolocation calls is fun - for a nerd like me.
 However, with just a few basic technical details, I will show you how to do it most effectively without writing code.
 However, as an academic researcher involved in much deeper techniques, I prefer to do it the programming way.
 In a later post, I will describe the MATLAB code and procedure.
 Try the easier way now and have fun looking at the recordings.

 ## Software You Will Need
 1. [Audacity](https://www.audacityteam.org)